 PC ignores the obstacles facing women

 Significantly, and what is very disappointing for half of the population, is that the Productivity Commission ignored the fact that the super system is not set up for most women, especially since many women earn significantly less (on average) than men, live longer (on average), and take significantly more work breaks (on average) than men.
-Superannuation is a work-based benefit that favours the traditional worker, rather than casual or part-time workers, or Australians who have to take time out of work, such as women (predominantly) and other carers (see SuperGuide articles Women and carers ignored by super industry and law-makers and Why women must save more super, and why pollies should care).
+Superannuation is a work-based benefit that favours the traditional worker, rather than casual or part-time workers, or Australians who have to take time out of work, such as women (predominantly) and other carers (see SuperGuide articles Women and carers ignored by super industry and law-makers and Women and super: How to beat the odds).

 Super industry no longer needs protection